Pleistocene rewilding: Ecological and evolutionary implications

 Research shows that species interactions play a pivotal role in conservation efforts.
 Communities where species evolved in response to Pleistocene megafauna (but now lack large mammals) may be in danger of collapse.
 Most living megafauna are threatened or endangered; extant megafauna have a significant impact on the communities they occupy, which supports the idea that communities evolved in response to large mammals.
 Pleistocene rewilding could "serve as additional refugia to help preserve that evolutionary potential" of megafauna.
 Reintroducing megafauna to North America could preserve current megafauna, while filling ecological niches that have been vacant since the Pleistocene.

 Climate implications

+By restoring large herbivores, greenhouse gas levels may be lowered.
+Grazers may also reduce fire frequency by eating flammable brush, which would, in turn, lower greenhouse gas emissions, lower aerosol levels in the atmosphere, and alter the planet's albedo.
+Browsing and grazing also accelerates nutrient cycling, which may increase local plant productivity, and maintain ecosystem productivity specifically in grassy biomes.
+Megafauna also aid with carbon storage.
+The loss of megafauna that eat fruits may be responsible for up to a 10% reduction in carbon storage in tropical forests.

-Sergey Zimov, a Russian scientist and proponent of Pleistocene rewilding, argues that it could restore the mammoth steppe ecosystem and in doing so slow the melting of the Arctic permafrost and give the world more time to respond to climate change.
+Sergey Zimov, a Russian scientist and proponent of Pleistocene rewilding, argues that it could restore the mammoth steppe ecosystem and thus slow the melting of the Arctic permafrost and give the world more time to respond to climate change.
 He holds that the mammoth steppe collapsed because of overhunting by humans rather than natural climate change, and has established Pleistocene Park in Siberia and Wild Field in European Russia to test grassland restoration through reintroducing mammoth steppe animals and proxies for them.